• Skip to main content

 3. Palace Kitchens

-Insider’s Note: Long before the famous İznik tiles became a symbol of classical Ottoman design, the early sultans of the empire dined using imported Chinese porcelain.
-Many of these 14th and 15th-century pieces are now on display in the palace kitchens at Topkapi Palace.
-They not only reflect the refined tastes of the early Ottoman court but also offer a glimpse into the dining rituals of the time — centuries before the empire developed its own artistic identity through İznik ceramics.
+Insider’s Note: Long before İznik tiles became the defining symbol of classical Ottoman design, the early sultans dined using imported Chinese porcelain.
+Many of these refined 14th- and 15th-century pieces are now displayed in the palace kitchens at Topkapi Palace.
+Beyond their beauty, they offer a fascinating glimpse into the dining rituals and tastes of the early Ottoman court — centuries before the empire developed its own artistic identity through İznik ceramics.

 4. Topkapi Palace Harem Rooms